NicolBolas/Proposal-Ideas/older/Stateless And Inner Classes.md

 So the standard already deals with the concept of multiple, disparate objects in the same memory.
 Implementing stateless members only requires that the standard handle them at the NSDM level.

-## Inner Classes
+# Inner Classes

 The Java concept of an inner class is a nested class, all objects of which are bound to some instance of the containing class.
 The inner class can access members (static and non-static) of the containing class/instance as easily as it accesses its own.
 In this way, an inner class instance is effectively an extension of the outer class instance.

 This proposed C++ concept is similar (hence the name), but it does not allow for dynamic allocation of such objects the way one can in Java.[^2]

+From an OOP perspective, inheritance represents the concepts "is a" or "implemented in terms of", relative to the derived class.
+Containment represents "has a", relative to the containing class.
+The C++ version of inner classes represent the concept "part of"; inner class objects are distinct sub-parts of their containing class.
+They are different types, but they are types which are inseparable from their owning type.

-### Definition
+## Definition

-Inner classes can only be defined in the scope of a class; this class is called the *owning class*. [note: The owning class may itself be an inner class] This proposal does not yet suggest any particular syntax for defining inner classes.
+Inner classes can only be defined in the scope of a class definition.
+The class which the inner class is directly nested within is called the *owning class*. [note: The owning class may itself be an inner class] This proposal does not yet suggest any particular syntax for defining inner classes.
 The shorthand for such definitions will be:

     <<inner>> class Classname { };